Sebastiano Cannizzaro: Criminal career

 Cannizzaro's criminal career was marked by strategic manoeuvres to maintain and expand his influence within the Catania Mafia.
-He was a key player in the 1990s attempt to supplant the Santapaola family with the Mazzei clan (a crime clan independent of the Cosa Nostra), a project conceived by those loyal to the Corleonesi Mafia clan.
+He was a key player in the 1990s attempt to supplant the Santapaola family with the Mazzei clan (a crime clan independent of the Cosa Nostra), a project conceived by those loyal to the Corleonesi.
 This initiative, led by the Corleonesi's trusted men like Leoluca Bagarella and Giovanni Brusca, involved efforts to introduce a more violent, terror-driven approach to the Catanese underworld.
 However, Cannizzaro's intervention put a stop to these efforts, maintaining the power of the Santapaola family in the region.

 In the late 1990s, Cannizzaro's involvement in mafia affairs continued, and he was deeply embedded in the operations of the Santapaola clan.
 During this period, he played a key role in various criminal activities, including murder and extortion.
 One of the most notable events from this time was the killing of Massimiliano Vinciguerra, a close associate of the Mazzei clan, who was killed on Cannizzaro's orders.
 Vinciguerra, once an ally of Cannizzaro, had been caught in a deadly betrayal, and his murder was a direct response to the Mazzei's attempts to seize control in Catania.
 Vinciguerra's killing marked a significant turning point in the mafia war between the two factions, as Cannizzaro's response was swift and brutal, reaffirming the power of the Santapaola clan in the region.